bocajs/NodeBotDays/README.md

 # Instructions

 1) Flash the Arduino
-For our ESP8266 D1 Mini Devices we'll be using the StandardFirmataWiFi Firmware.<br/>
+For our ESP8266, Arduino Compatible Devices, we'll be using the a Modified version of the <a href="tree/master/ESP8266%20Firmware/StandardFirmata-ESP8266-USB">Firmata Firmware</a>.<br/>
-CHANGE the IP address to something unique and document it and of course set the Wifi SSID and Password correctly.<br/>
+(Note the StandardFirmataWifi is included if you want to control your devices over Wifi)<br/>

-You can use the steps 1-4 in this guide to help http://www.instructables.com/id/ESP8266-Firmata-J5-NodeBot/<br/>
+We have already flashed your device, BUT should you want to do the same then you can follow steps 1-4 in this guide to help http://www.instructables.com/id/ESP8266-Firmata-J5-NodeBot/<br/>
-We've included the files you need (no need to download them) in the "ESP8266 Firmware" directory in this repo<br/>
-*OR* you can ask someone to do it for you. <br/>
+Feel free to use your version of the StandardFirmataWifi which has already uncommented the hard coded IP Address because without a hard coded IP Address this is difficult.<BR>

 2) install the johnny-five and etherport libraries in your project (see NOTES & ERRORS below for any errors)
 ```